devkewalramani/dsi-desktop-systems-initiative/README.md

 - Increased efficiency of migration tracking, scheduling, and reporting versus prior manual processes
 - Training coordination for end users through the integrated SATT module

-The project outcome from the 2007 resume: "DSI Migration Web application resulted in increased efficiency of migration tracking, scheduling and reporting."

 ---

 ## Why This Matters in 2026